VISION, MISSION & GOALS

 Following the turn of the millinium, particulalary during the years between 2007-2013, the Youth and Family Centers experienced additional growth and expansion, with several additional clinics opening across the city.
 Additionally, some existing programs were relocated to spaces that offered additional expansion and the ability to better serve our population.

-Upon approval of the proposed plan, the DISD departments of Psychological and Social Services (PSS) and Youth and Family Center (YFC) merged to form one cohesive team in July of 2020, thus, the conception of the Mental Health Services Department.
+The departments of Psychological and Social Services (PSS) and Youth and Family Centers (YFC) merged to form one cohesive team in July of 2020, thus, the conception of the Mental Health Services Department.
 These teams focus on the whole child and assist with mental, emotional, social, and physical development to allow students to achieve educational success.
-Currently, stakeholders can find Licensed Mental Health Clinicians across the city, with staff covering every district campus, as well as more than 13 Youth and Family Centers available throughout Dallas communities.
+In January of 2021, the District's Threat Assessment Team joined MHS.

 HOW WE'RE DIFFERENT

-The MHS team works collaborately with other departments within DISD, including, but not limited to the Special Education, Counseling and Social Emotional Learning departments.
+The MHS team works collaborately with other departments within Dallas ISD, including, but not limited to the Special Education, Counseling, Social and Emotional Learning, and Parent Engagement Departments.
 While each department pursues the goal of providing appropriate services to help students achieve academic success, each of these departments has separate functions, to ensure this goal is met.
-The MHS department focuses on the provision of services (crisis intervention, short & long-term counseling, medication management, physical health, etc.) that promote healthy physical and mental health.

 If you believe your student may need services that are unrelated or not directly related to mental or physical health, please follow up with the appropriate department: Section 504, Special Education, Dyslexia Services, Counseling, Social Emotional Learning, Homeless Education, Alcohol & Drug Intervention, Parent Advocacy & Support Services.